Stux Gallery: Piss Christ controversy

-New York 1996-present
+New York 1996-2016

 In 1996, Stux reopened on 20th Street in Chelsea, Manhattan.
 There, the gallery continued to introduce more young talent such as Inka Essenhigh, and began to show internationally established artists such as Dennis Oppenheim, Mark Kostabi and Orlan, and mid-career artists including James Croak and Margaret Evangeline as well.
 In 2002, Andrea Schnabl joined the gallery as a new Partner and Director.

-In 2004, the gallery moved once again into a larger ground floor space at 530 W. 25th Street.
-Its roster of international artists has since expanded to include Nigerian sculptor Sokari Douglas Camp, CBE, photographer Ruud van Empel of the Netherlands, painter Thordis Adalsteinsdottir of Iceland, Iraqi photographer Halim Al Karim and Japanese photographer Manabu Yamanaka, multi media conceptual German artists Gia Edzgveradze and Heide Hatry and leading contemporary Chinese artists Wei Dong and Zhang Xiaotao, among others.
+In 2004, the gallery moved once again into a larger ground-floor space at 530 W. 25th Street.
+Its roster of international artists has since expanded to include Nigerian sculptor Sokari Douglas Camp, CBE, photographer Ruud van Empel of the Netherlands, painter Thordis Adalsteinsdottir of Iceland, Iraqi photographer Halim Al Karim and Japanese photographer Manabu Yamanaka, multi-media conceptual German artists Gia Edzgveradze and Heide Hatry and leading contemporary Chinese artists Wei Dong and Zhang Xiaotao, among others.

-In the Spring of 2014, Stux Gallery relocated uptown to the historic 57th Street district, renowned for the birth of early American modernism in fine art, occupying an expansive 4,000 sq. foot space on the 6th floor of the noted New York Gallery Building at 24 West 57th Street near Fifth Avenue, neighboring the Marian Goodman Gallery’s 3rd and 4th floor domain.
-In the summer of 2017 Stux Gallery opened Salon STUX West in a historic townhouse on Manhattan's Upper West Side.
+In the Spring of 2014, Stux Gallery relocated uptown to the historic 57th Street district, renowned for the birth of early American modernism in fine art, occupying an expansive 4,000 sq. foot space on the 6th floor of the noted New York Gallery Building at 24 West 57th Street near Fifth Avenue, neighboring the Marian Goodman Gallery’s 3rd and 4th-floor domain.
+In 2016,Stux Gallery closed.
+In the summer of 2017, Stefan Stux opened Salon STUX West in a historic townhouse on Manhattan's Upper West Side.

-Stux Gallery regularly participates in significant art fairs and in collaborations with galleries and curators in the U.S. and abroad.
+Stux Gallery regularly participated in significant art fairs and collaborations with galleries and curators in the U.S. and abroad.